Seethamma Vakitlo Sirimalle Chettu: Plot

-A benevolent mid-aged man, fondly referred to as Relangi Mavayya, resides in his hometown with his wife, children, elderly mother and orphaned niece Seetha, whom they fostered.
-Reticent,"Peddodu" resigns from his uncle Brahmananda Rao's company, in response to being chastised while "Chinnodu" is sharp-witted and flirtatious.
+A benevolent middle-aged man, fondly referred to as Relangi Mavayya, resides in his hometown with his wife, children (2 sons and a daughter), elderly mother and orphaned niece Seetha, whom they fostered.
+Reticent,"Peddodu" resigns from his uncle Brahmananda Rao's company, upset over being chastised, while "Chinnodu" is sharp-witted and flirtatious.
 Friends and kin presume that Seetha, being Peddodu's cross cousin, would marry him.
 Despite being cognizant of her own feelings for him, Seetha is disappointed with the fact that he never addresses her by her name.
 Ramachandra Prasad, Seetha's paternal uncle, a wealthy individual, despises the financial stature of Relangi Mavayya's family; his daughter Geetha and Chinnodu meet at the wedding of the former's elder sister, and develop feelings for each other.

 A distant relative, Kondal Rao and his son Gooduraju envy Relangi Mavayya and his sons' image among everyone.
 Geetha's elder sister and her in-laws run into Relangi Mavayya and his daughter Chinni in a train and deem her potential to be the wife of a relative, prompting the alliance to be eventually finalized.
 Ramachandra Prasad humiliates Peddodu during the wedding ceremony, intensifying the tensions between them.
-Peddodu and Chinnodu goes to Hyderabad with an intent to find employment.
+Peddodu and Chinnodu go to Hyderabad with the intent to find employment.
 Geetha, who has been in the city with her family, summons Chinnodu to a restaurant, concealing her family's presence.
-Ramachandra Prasad belittles him and his family once again, causing Chinnodu to insult him in front of his family threatening to beat him if he insults his family again and furiously walk out.
-Geetha attempts to cheer Chinnodu but they stumble upon Peddodu, who is unhappy about their affair and goes home.
+Ramachandra Prasad belittles him and his family once again, causing Chinnodu to insult him in front of his family and threatening to beat him up if he insults his family again and furiously walk out.
+Geetha attempts to cheer Chinnodu up, but they stumble upon Peddodu, who is unhappy about their affair and goes home.
 Geetha's relationship with Chinnodu is thus strained.